 Immediately following the acquisition of the Homestake Ridge Project on February 25, 2022, Fury owned approximately 36.9% of the Company on an outstanding basis.
+Fury currently owns approximately 15% of the Company's Common Shares on an undiluted basis.
 Although Fury has agreed to certain contractual restrictions that limit its ability to control Dolly Varden, as provided for in the Investor Rights Agreement between the Company and Fury, Fury may have the ability to exercise significant influence over matters requiring shareholder approval, including the election of the members of the Board and approval of significant corporate transaction such as changes of control and as such control the Company's policies and operations.
 Fury's interests may not in all cases be aligned in all respects with other shareholders of the Company and could deprive shareholders of the Company of an opportunity to receive a premium on the Common Shares and ultimately affect the market price of Common Shares.